BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 #### Bidding Period

-Between **12:00pm EST on 5/2** and **11:59am EST on 5/9**, participants will have the option, but will not be required, to submit bids on Pods — Beanstalk's native debt asset — using three parameters:
+Between **12:00pm EST on 5/2** and **11:59am EST on 5/9**, participants will have the option, but will not be required, to submit bids on Pods — Beanstalk's native debt asset — using two parameters:

 1.  the Weather for Sowing;
-2.  the maximum acceptable position in the BR Pod Line; and
-3.  the size of the bid, denominated in USD.
+2.  and the size of the Bid, denominated in USD.

-The assets to be Sown must be locked in Bids at the time of submission.
-Bids will not be cancellable once submitted, but may be modified to lower the Weather, increase the maximum position in the BR Pod Line or increase minimum Plot size.
-After the Bidding Period concludes, all submitted bids will be locked and auto-filled based on their parameters.
+When Bidding, the assets to be Sown are locked in at the time of submission.
+Bids will not be cancellable once submitted, but may be updated to lower the Weather and/or increase the size of the Bid.

+Bids placed earlier in the Bidding Period will receive a bonus.
+The bonus for submitting a Bid will start at a set multiplier and decrease as the end of the Bidding Period approaches.
+Updating a Bid resets the bonus.
+Details on the starting multiplier and decrease schedule are pending.

+After the Bidding Period concludes, all submitted bids will be locked and auto-filled if and when the selected Weather is reached.

 #### Sowing Period

-At 12:00pm ET on 5/9, the Weather (interest rate) will start at 20% and increase by 1% every 10 minutes for the duration of the Sowing Period, which will end after three days or when Soil reaches 0 -- whichever occurs first.
+At **12:00pm ET on 5/9**, the Weather (interest rate) will start at 20% and increase by 1% every 10 minutes for the duration of the Sowing Period, which will end after three days or when Soil reaches 0 -- whichever occurs first.
 Bids that are not successfully filled during the Sowing Period will be claimable after Beanstalk is Unpaused.
 Bids will be partially fillable.

 #### Beanstalk Restart